Marie Little

 Marie Therese Little OAM (1 January 1933 – 17 August 2014) was a leading Australian sport administrator particularly in the area of disability sport.
 She was President of the Australian Paralympic Federation and AUSRAPID.

 Personal

 Little (née Mogford) was born on 1 January 1933.
 Little grew up in Hamilton, Victoria and attended Mount St Michael's College and Hamilton High School, Victoria.
-Between 1968 and 1971, she undertook a social work degree at Adelaide University.
+Between 1968 and 1971, she undertook a social work degree at the University of Adelaide.
 She has four children and separated from her husband after 15 years.
 After a short illness, Little died peacefully after a short battle with cancer on 17 August 2014 at Mary Potter Hospice in Adelaide, South Australia.